irgordon/shortifyme/README.md

 # shortifyme
-WP URL Shortner with Custom Domain
+ShortifyMe - A Wordpress URL Shortner with Custom Domain